 In Cleveland, the Office of the Police and Crime Commissioner (OPCC) works with Cleveland Police to deliver an equality, diversity and inclusion (EDI) programme.

 The EDI team is made up of two managers and three officers.
 They work with the Police and Crime Commissioner (PCC,) officers, staff, volunteers and wider community.

 - A working environment, which is supportive and inclusive.
 To be a place, where officers and staff can develop and be themselves;

-- To deliver policing, which is accessible and responsive.
+- Policing, which is accessible and responsive.
 To make sure services meet the needs of Cleveland’s communities;

-- To run joint services built around equality and inclusion.
+- A joint services built around equality and inclusion.
 To improve opportunities for joint working.
 That is, to be a place where partners are confident they can work with the force